-The exercise, which takes about 15 minutes, culminates in us meeting Jesus at the top of the mountain.
+The exercise, which takes about 15 minutes, culminates in us meeting Jesus (or alternately, someone we feel safe with) at the top of the mountain.
 There, we “unpack” our fears with Him.
 We listen to what He has to say about what is in the backpack (understanding that his nature is compassionate… never condemning – Romans 8:1).
 When I do this exercise with people, I add the step of having them receive a gift from Jesus to put in their backpack, in place of the fears — which He keeps.
 The exercise ends with going back down the mountain the way we came, noticing how different our backpack now feels.

 There are doubtless countless more techniques for helping us move past trauma and the feelings of intense fear it creates.
 I’d love to hear about others people have tried.

 Music, especially when combined with eternal truths (in the lyrics) can also be a very powerful way to ground ourselves when we are struggling with fear and other effects of trauma.
 Do you have any song you have found particularly helpful on this journey?

 Uncover the path to healing and rebuilding trust at the navigating the depths summit!
 Join us for a transformative journey as we dive deep into understanding and overcoming co-occurring disorders with sex addiction and betrayal trauma.

 This summit is your compass to navigate the depths of recovery and build a resilient future.

 This FREE 6 day event begins August 6th at 7:00 pm CT